 Program Learning Outcomes

-• Report, in a way appropriate to the medium, a wide range of stories in an accurate, detailed, balanced, fair and timely manner.
+- Report on stories in an accurate, detailed, balanced, professional, and timely manner.

-• Apply computer skills to a variety of functions in journalism.
+- Apply computer and technical skills to designated production and research functions in journalism.

-• Complete all work in compliance with relevant law, standards and the appropriate principles and practices of journalism.
+- Comply with relevant Canadian legislation, standards, and the principles and practices of journalism.

 Degree Completion Opportunities and Program Specific Pathways

 There are a number of different academic pathways and credit transfer agreements in place for successful students in Conestoga's journalism programs.
 Whether you wish to transfer to another Conestoga program or apply to a new program at another institution after graduation, Conestoga has established pathways to help you meet your goals.

 Academic assistance is available to students through a variety of avenues.
 The program coordinator/academic advisor and faculty can advise students on specific program and course information such as adding/dropping courses, special timetabling, etc. Access the Conestoga website for assistance provided through Accessibility Services.
 Access the Learning Commons website for detailed information on the academic services they provide, including Learning Skills, Peer Services, Math and Writing assistance.